 Cold Chills From Fear

 Many people experience cold chills when they are suddenly flush with fear.
 This is incredibly common before anxiety attacks.
 Those that realize they may be about to experience a panic attack or those that fear it because they have felt one of their common triggers often get a cold chill up their spine.
-Those that simply have frightening thoughts may have experienced this as well.
+Those who simply have frightening thoughts may have experienced this as well.

-Over-Sensitivity to Normal Cold
+Over-sensitivity to Normal Cold

 One also cannot overlook the likelihood that you may have simply become more sensitive to when your body is cold.

-Those that suffer from anxiety – especially panic disorder – tend to be more sensitive to all physical sensations.
+Those who suffer from anxiety - especially panic disorder - tend to be more sensitive to all physical sensations.
 Physical sensations that they may otherwise ignore become something they cannot help but focus on and notice.
 It's actually a side effect of the condition.

 So when you feel colder, your mind may interpret it as something being wrong, when in reality you may simply be slightly cold.
 Someone without anxiety would likely shrug it off, but those with anxiety feel the cold rush over them as though their whole body is ready to shiver, and this leads to further anxiety and a belief that the cold is caused by something more.